7LinesOfCode/SuplementShopWEB.MVC/README.md

 Managment system for employees of Suplement shop.

 ## Roles:
-Role spec:
+Already in:
--Admin Role(Top Level Permision):
+- Admin Role(Top Level Permision):
 Adding admin permision, deleting users, creating new orders and actions realated, creating items and actions realated, adding new customer and actions realated *Action realated full CRUD

--Authorize User (base role for employee):
+- Authorize User (base role for employee):
 Creating items, adding new customer and all orders and actions realated *Action realated full CRUD

--Unauthorize User:
+- Unauthorize User:
 Can browse the list of items with details, can browse the customer list.

 ## Tech: